Published On: Jan 30 2013 03:18:54 PM CSTUpdated On: Sep 04 2014 01:00:00 AM CDT

 Beyonce Giselle Knowles was born on Sept.
 4, 1981, in Houston, Texas.

-She started singing at an early age, performing in local talent shows.
+She started singing at an early age, performing in local talent shows, and then with Destiny's Child.

 Beyonce's career broke out with Destiny's Child, an all-female singing group that was managed by her father, Matthew Knowles.
-The group is seen here posing with the three awards they won at the 1998 Soul Train Lady of Soul Awards program in 1998.
-Beyonce is on the far right, with the rest of the band consisting of LeToya Luckett, LaTavia Roberson and Kelly Rowland.
+The group is seen here in 2001.

 The band released their self-titled debut album in 1998.
 The album peaked at No. 67 on the Billboard 200 and No. 14 on the Billboard Top R&B/Hip-Hop Albums.